christianacca/web-api-starter/docs/deploy-app.md

 3. Download the Cloudflare Origin cert and private key as a PEM file
 4. Import the Cloudflare Origin cert PEM file into the shared key vault
    * see [Azure Key Vault | Import a certificate](https://learn.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate?tabs=azure-portal)
+   * use the scripts below to identity the key vault and name of the certificate entry to create in that key vault
    * **IMPORTANT**: the PEM file that you can download from the cloudflare site might not contain the private key section.
 In which case you will need to generate a new origin cert from Cloudflare and then download that